 I make my way downstairs for some much-needed coffee.
-I haven’t been getting much sleep lately and I know why.
+Sleep has evaded me for weeks now, and I know why.
 Him.
 I have been trying to find him since my first shift 10 years ago.
 My mother always told me my mate would be my everything.
 If only I could find him.
-I am now 26 and still haven’t seen hide nor hair of him.
+I am now twenty-six years old and still haven’t seen hide nor hair of him.
 For all I know, he could be dead.

-I finally make my way downstairs and walk into the kitchen, a huge masterpiece of a room with all stainless-steel appliances and beautiful hardwood flooring.
+I finally make my way downstairs and walk into the kitchen; a huge masterpiece of a room with all stainless-steel appliances and beautiful hardwood flooring.
 I put on some coffee and stare out the huge window in front of the sink.
 Nothing but rural, frost-bitten country for miles.
-I truly love it here.
-It’s so quiet and peaceful I barely register someone walking into the kitchen.
+I genuinely love it here.
+It’s so quiet and peaceful I barely register someone walking into the kitchen behind me.

-“Should that even be a question?” he smirks, and I smile.
+“Should that even be a question?” he smirks.

 Adam has always been my best friend and mentor.
 Our father passed away when we were very young, and our mother raised us the best she could until she passed a few years back.

 Our dad was a beta, so Adam was expected to take on that role when he became old enough.
-Alpha Greg, our alpha, took him under his wing and taught him everything he needed to know.
-How to fight when needed, and how to avoid conflict if possible.
+Alpha Greg, our alpha, took him under his wing and taught him everything he needed to know, how to fight when needed, and how to avoid conflict when possible.
 Alpha taught him how to truly be a leader.

 “Where were you last night?” he asks me.

 “I went for a run.
 I needed to clear my head, and my wolf wouldn’t leave me alone.”